 Your yard should be a relaxing and enjoyable place for your family and friends to gather.
-A livable yard is a great feature to have, and something every homeowner should be able to enjoy.
-An overgrown backyard full of weeds, brush, or debris makes it difficult to enjoy and not somewhere you want to spend your time.
+A livable yard is a great feature to have and something every homeowner should be able to enjoy.
+An overgrown backyard full of weeds, brush or debris makes it difficult to enjoy and not somewhere you want to spend your time.

-- Remove the Junk
+Remove the junk

-Store items you would like to keep in a shed, donate unneeded items to charity, and dispose of the rest (roll-off dumpsters can be helpful for big projects).
+Store items you would like to keep in a shed, donate unneeded items to charity and dispose of the rest (roll-off dumpsters can be helpful for big projects).
 You will also want to remove any natural materials that will not be included in the new landscape design (old plants, brush, rocks, etc.).

 Consider hiring a contractor that specializes in demolition to get rid of any unwanted structures.
 Even a small structure can require trucks, special equipment and manpower, so hiring a properly licensed contractor is the best way to ensure the job is done safely and correctly.

 Eliminating brush, cutting trees and removing stumps are necessary to prepare the land for any backyard transformation.
-Trying to cut down a large tree without knowing what you are doing and without the proper equipment, can be very dangerous.
+Trying to cut down a large tree without knowing what you are doing and without the proper equipment can be very dangerous.
 Also, extracting a stump and its roots and grinding it down will require heavy machinery and the proper equipment.

 Having your yard graded can also help with drainage issues.
 Most often, correcting a drainage problem will require heavy machinery and professionals that understand all aspects that can contribute to a drainage issue.

 The excitement of starting your landscaping job leaves you ready to jump right into project.
 Before you get too excited, take the time to prepare the area for the changes that will take place.
 Having a yard fully prepared for the project makes the actual landscaping go much faster, and ensures a job done right.
 Taking the proper steps to prepare the site is essential to the overall success of any landscaping project.
 New England Enterprises can help with any yard transformation, big or small, and has the equipment and expertise to get the job done right.
 Contact us today to find out how we can help you with your yard transformation, from start to finish!